linrunner/tlp-doc/faq/operation.rst

 *Wrong ways:*

-* :command:`systemctl stop tlp.service` – *this will not prevent TLP from applying
+* :command:`systemctl stop tlp.service` – This will not prevent TLP from applying
-  power saving settings when the power source AC/battery changes; depending on your configuration this may also immediately power off your Wi-Fi and/or bluetooth/WWAN, which might be undesirable*
+  power saving settings when the power source AC/battery changes.
+Depending on your configuration, it may also immediately power off your Wi-Fi and/or bluetooth/WWAN, which might be undesirable.
-* :command:`systemctl disable/mask tlp.service` – *this will only prevent TLP
+* :command:`systemctl disable/mask tlp.service` – This will only prevent TLP
-  from applying charge thresholds and switching radios on system startup/shutdown;
+  from applying charge thresholds and switching radios on system startup/shutdown.
-  power saving settings are applied nevertheless (see above)*
+  Power saving settings are applied nevertheless (see above).

 .. seealso::